About

 Translation

-We may use generative AI tools to translate material for article research.
+We may use generative AI tools to translate material for research on articles.
 We may also use those tools to translate article content to reach new audiences, which will always be reviewed by an expert in the language and include the following disclosure: “This article/audio/video was translated using generative AI to be able to reach new audiences.
 It has been reviewed by our editorial team to ensure accuracy.
 Read more about how and why we use AI in our reporting at https://cuestonian.com/about/.
 Send feedback to [email protected].”

-Searching and assembling data
+Searching and Assembling Data

 We may use AI to search for information, mine public databases or assemble and calculate statistics that would be useful to our reporting and in the service of our audience.
 Any data analysis and writing of code used on the website will be checked by an editor with relevant data skills.